 - 1/4 cup olive oil divided

 - 1/2 tsp dried thyme

 - 2 oz goat cheese crumbled

 - Preheat oven to 425°F.

-- Wash grapes and place in large roasting pan or on a sheet pan.
-Toss them with 2 Tbsp. olive oil and thyme.
-Place the pan in the middle of the preheated oven and roast for 20 minutes, tossing after 10 minutes.
+- Wash grapes and place them in a large roasting pan or on a sheet pan.
+Toss them with 2 Tbsp. olive oil, salt, and thyme.
+Place the pan in the middle of the preheated oven and roast for 20- 30 minutes, tossing after 10 minutes.
 The grapes should be softened, bursting slightly and just a little browned.

-- When grapes are done, toss the grapes along with juice from the pan into the couscous and mix together well.
+- When grapes are done, toss the grapes along with the juice from the pan into the couscous and mix together well.
 (The juice adds a nice sweet and tart flavor to the salad so you won't need any other dressing.)

 - Add goat cheese and pistachios and toss together.
 Serve warm, or place in the refrigerator, covered until ready to serve.